 Kentucky Derby winner Country House won’t run in Preakness

-After being declared the winner of the Kentucky Derby by disqualification, Country House will not run in the Preakness, ending any chance this year at another Triple Crown.
+After being declared the winner of the Kentucky Derby by disqualification, Country House will not run in the Preakness because of illness, ending any chance a Triple Crown this year.

 Country Horse is the first Kentucky Derby winner not to enter the Preakness since Grindstone in 1996.
 Grindstone, who was found to have bone chips in one of his knees, was the first Derby winner to be retired immediately after that race since Bubbling Over in 1926.